 Invited to a potluck?
 Make my super easy salsa guacamole or check out my collection of healthy potluck recipes.
 I’m sure you will find a quick and easy solution.

-Save some for an easy weeknight dinner on the side of grilled salmon, grilled chicken, or pork.
+Save some for an easy weeknight dinner on the side of grilled salmon, grilled chicken breast, or pork.

 Ingredients You Will Need

 Using a ton of readily available produce, whether from your grocery store, a market, or your garden!

 - Sliced strawberries: Look for plump, red, sweet smelling strawberries.
 I always recommend buying organic whenever possible.

 - Diced mango: Ripe mangoes will have a little give when pressed gently.
 They will have a sweet smell to them and no discoloration on the skin.

 - Diced avocado: A creamy component, you want it ripe but not too mushy.